False Confessions & Recording Of Custodial Interrogations

 Which states require recording of custodial interrogations?

-Half the states in the country and the District of Columbia require recording of certain custodial interrogations either through statute or court action.
+Over half the states in the country and the District of Columbia require recording of certain custodial interrogations either through statute or court action.
 Federal law enforcement agencies, including the FBI, DEA and ATF, are required to record all custodial interrogations of individuals suspected of any federal crime.